 Expat Chronicles is more likely to insult bleeding hearts and politically correct than validate them.
 So it should come as no surprise that I don’t really care about bulls’ rights.
 Nothing against bullscourse.
 It’s just that they’re going to die anyway.
 In building up the fights to my gringo buddies, I argued it was more humane given these options.
 Which would you prefer:

 - Be killed quickly in the slaughterhouse assembly line, meekly waiting your turn behind all your buddies and cousins and countrymen.

 - Enter the stadium to die like a gladiator, with the opportunity to take one of your oppressors with you.
-If you impress the spectators, there’s a chance you’ll be retired to a stud farm.

 I’d take #2 every time!